 DEFINING AND ALIGNING GOALS

 Ultimately, the challenge is to get clear on what we want the future to be like, and to ensure that any AGI we develop is aligned with our goals.
-In our complete 13-page summary, we’ll zoom in on (i) the 3 key challenges in aligning Life 3.0’s goals with ours and (ii) the ethical/philosophical questions behind the “right” goals to adopt and apply.
+Our 13-page Life 3.0 summary zooms in on (i) the 3 key challenges in aligning Life 3.0’s goals with ours and (ii) the ethical/philosophical questions behind the “right” goals to adopt and apply.

-He ends off by explaining how the Future of Life Institute (FLI) was formed with the goal of improving the future of life.
-Do get a copy of the book for the full details or get our Life 3.0 summary bundle for an overview of the various ideas and tips!
+Tegmark ends off by explaining how the Future of Life Institute (FLI) was formed with the goal of improving the future of life.
+For the full explanations of various technical concepts, details and examples, you can purchase the book here.

 Join in the most important conversation that’ll shape the future of mankind!